Last Updated: October 5 2024

 The FTC also alleged the following violations.

-Deceiving Consumers about potential earnings: The defendants made multiple claims about huge profits consumers could make, often with testimonials claiming actual results.
-Disclaimers were presented by the defendants, but the FTC alleged that they were in such small type or removed from the claims that they were essentially useless.
+Deceiving Consumers about potential earnings: The defendants made multiple unsupported claims about huge profits consumers could make, often with testimonials claiming actual results.
+Disclaimers were presented by the defendants, but the FTC alleged that they (i) were not conspicuous, and (ii) contradicted "lavish and express earnings claims."

 Suppressing Negative Reviews: The FTC alleged that the defendants manipulated online reviews by falsifying positive reviews and flagging negative reviews, which resulted in their removal.